-This summer, my grandmother taught me how to make her okra stew (also sometimes spelled bamiyeh, bamieh, bamia or bamya), and I’m so happy to be sharing it.
-We’re right at the beginning of okra season, so it’s the perfect thing to make right now, but that shouldn’t stop you if you’re catching this post another time of the year, because we most often make it with frozen okra and canned tomatoes anyway.
-My grandmother is on a constant mission to hunt down certain frozen veggies to use in her stews, like flat beans for her riza shirw’it fasouliyeh, and (in this case) baby okra for her bamiyeh stew.
+This summer, my grandmother taught me how to make her okra stew (also sometimes spelled bamiyeh, bamieh, bamia or bamya).
+And I’m so happy to be sharing it!
+We’re right at the beginning of okra season, so it’s the perfect thing to make right now.
+But that shouldn’t stop you if you’re catching this post another time of the year, because we most often make it with frozen okra and canned tomatoes anyway.
+My grandmother is on a constant mission to hunt down certain frozen veggies to use in her stews, like flat beans for her riza shirw’it fasouliyeh, and (in this case) baby okra for her bamya stew.

-If you can’t find baby okra, feel free to cook fully grown okra and then serve the stew with a knife and fork, on a plate over basmati rice.
+If you can’t find baby okra, feel free to cook fully grown okra and serve with a knife and fork.
+It’s great on a plate over basmati rice.
 Either way, no one will complain.
 (I mean, yes, the okra haters will complain, but they’re going to complain no matter what).
-If you’re using fresh instead of frozen, make sure you prep them as listed in the recipe—it takes a few extra minutes, but is important for ending up with the right consistency.
+If you’re using fresh instead of frozen, make sure you prep them as listed in the recipe.
+It takes a few extra minutes, but is important for ending up with the right consistency.
 You can find frozen baby okra in most Middle Eastern markets, and lucky for us they’re already prepped that way.Print

 - Prep Time: 20 minutes

 - Yield: 6 to 8 servings

 - 2 pounds stew meat, in large chunks

 - 3 cups water